mvysny/mvysny.github.io/_posts/2023-5-17-vaadin-on-risc-v.md

 [Sipeed Lichee RV Dock homepage](https://wiki.sipeed.com/hardware/en/lichee/RV/Dock.html).
 Note that the device lacks ethernet port and only introduces one USB A host, but that's enough.
-USB-C used to power the device; the device is pretty low-power, thus a cellphone charger should be enough.
+USB-C used to power the device; the device is pretty low-power, thus a cellphone charger is enough to power the device.

 Ubuntu installation instructions look easy: [Ubuntu RISC-V Lichee](https://wiki.ubuntu.com/RISC-V/LicheeRV).
+The Ubuntu 23.04 preinstalled image doesn't work: Lichee's Power LED slowly blinks and nothing boots up.
+The Ubuntu 22.04 preinstalled image works though, just be patient: even after the system shows `ubuntu login` on HDMI screen, the `ubuntu`/`ubuntu` user/password doesn't work initially: it says "login incorrect" until the CloudInit finishes, which may take up to 5 minutes.
+Be patient and you'll be able to log in eventually.

+The device is much much slower than StarFive VisionFive 2.

 TODO